 Teaching is though Group Seminar Training, university credit courses at Piedmont Community College, and classes at the Person County Senior Center.
 Private lessons and Ch’i Kung therapy sessions are also available.

 Saturday Morning Class: 8:30 AM, at the Gazebo park by the old Person County Senior Center.
 121 Depot St., Roxboro.
 Cheng Man-ching form X 2, push hands practice.
+(Note: weather may change venue to Senior Center.
+Check this page for updates.)

 Tuesday evening classes: 6:00 – 7:00 PM.
 Gazebo park by the old Person County Senior Center.
 121 Depot St., Roxboro.
 Cheng Man-ching form X 2, push hands practice.
+(Note: weather may change venue to Senior Center.
+Check this page for updates.)

 T’ai Chi principles to Physical Therapy applications